St Peter and St Paul's Church, Clare: Administration

+Features

 Organ

 In the eighteenth century an organ stood at the west end of the church, but this was moved to the current position in 1864.
 A new organ was obtained in 1888, originally built in 1847 by Gray and Davison for St John the Evangelist's Church, Regent's Park, London.

 In 1977 a replacement was acquired from St Peter's Church, Ipswich as a memorial to Clare Wayman (1892-1976).
 A specification of the organ can be found on the National Pipe Organ Register.

 Bells

 The church has a ring of eight bells, noted as having heaviest tenor of any ring of eight bells in Suffolk weighing 28cwt.

 The 7th bell is unusually inscribed Trintas Sancta Campanum Istam Conserva ("Holy Trinity conserve this bell") and was likely cast around 1410.
 The sixth bell dates from 1579, and is by John Dier.
 At 15cwt and 43 inches in diameter it is largest example of Dier's work to survive.

 In 1781 the ring was increased by from six to eight when William Mears cast two additional bells.
 The third and fifth are by the Miles Graye family of Colchester.
 The tenor of 28 cwt was recast in 1893 by Charles Newman of Norwich, and the fourth was recast in London by William Mears.